spla-tam/SplaTAM/README.md

 ### ScanNet++

 Please follow the data downloading and image undistortion procedure on the <a href="https://kaldir.vc.in.tum.de/scannetpp/">ScanNet++</a> website.
+Additionally for undistorting the DSLR depth images, we use our <a href="https://github.com/Nik-V9/scannetpp">own variant of the official ScanNet++ processing code</a>.
+We will open a pull request to the official ScanNet++ repository soon.

 We use the following sequences:

 ```
 8b5caf3398